tom-f-oconnell/olfactometer/README.md

 Add instructions for how to interface with this.
 - one example using subprocess around the docker installed version (and test that it can work OK from non-root python processes...)
-- 18.04 specific instructions on getting the pip installed version working, and using "from olfactometer import main"
+- and using "from olfactometer import main" (assuming dev install)